flimflam-austin/hugo-cms-test/site/content/quick_reads/20180824-18-08-23-digital-connection-vs-human-connection/index.md

       # Is The Cost of Constant Connection…Feeling Disconnected?

-      > New studies reveal whether our digital connections areA draining our connections to each other & the world around us.
+      > New studies reveal whether our digital connections are draining our connections to each other & the world around us.
     _key: card-1-aeff4e08-e39b-4499-bd02-bd49d2b6523e
   - order: 1
     body: >-
-      > ‘**Decades of research on happiness tell us that engaging positively with others is critical for our well-being.** Modern technology may be wonderful, but it can … take away from the special moments we have with friends and family in person.’
+      > **"Decades of research on happiness tell us that engaging positively with others is critical for our well-being.** Modern technology may be wonderful, but it can … take away from the special moments we have with friends and family in person."